epccs/Driver/USBuart/README.md

 ## Inputs/Outputs/Functions

 ```
-        UART lines
+        UART lines RX, TX, nRTS, nCTS, nDTR, nDSR.
-        Target side power controls IOFF when port is closed
+        Target side voltage controls buffer voltage if it can sink 17mA.
-        17mA from USB 5V powers IOFF buffer when port is open
+        17mA from USB 5V powers buffer VCC when nRTS is set active (LOW).
-        Green LED shows when port is open
+        Green LED shows when 17mA is powering the buffer.
 ```

 ## Uses

 ```
+        With port closed the USBuart buffer has no power, and is in the IOFF state.
-        With port closed a connection to RPUadpt does not glitch the serial bus.
+        With port closed the RPUadpt buffer has no power, and is in the IOFF state.
+        When both buffers power-down, a disconnected can be done without glitching the serial bus.
 ```